Audience menu for:

 In striving for excellence in providing service at HCC, the Library is guided by the principles set forth in the American Library Association Bill of Rights.
-The Library's collection is designed to include diverse viewpoints rather than supporting any one view of a particular topic or issue.
+The Library's resources are designed to include diverse viewpoints rather than to support any one view of a particular topic or issue.
 Some material may be offensive to individuals or groups for many possible reasons.
-The Library staff does not approve or endorse any particular viewpoint or belief represented in the collection.
-The Library’s role is to provide materials which will allow individuals to examine issues freely and make their own decisions, and to make sure that diverse viewpoints are represented in support of academic offerings and to suit the varied backgrounds of the campus population.
+The Library does not endorse any particular viewpoint or belief represented in any particular resource.
+The Library’s role is to provide access to information that will allow individuals to examine issues freely and make their own decisions, and to ensure that diverse viewpoints are represented in support of academic offerings and to suit the varied backgrounds of the campus population.

 The Library's first priority is to provide materials to students in support of curricular requirements.
 Materials recommended for students at an undergraduate level will receive first priority for purchase.
 The Library serves faculty research needs by purchasing more advanced materials on an infrequent basis or through Interlibrary Loan.
 General materials to meet the needs of community members are purchased minimally.